talwrii/parcorp/README.md

 # parcorp

-A tool to explore parralel corpuses.
+A tool to explore parallel corpora from the command line.

+Find actual examples of usages of words when learning a language to find subtleties of meaning, grammar and usage.

 # Motivation

 A lot can be learned by looking at the same text translated into different languages.
 Such "rosetta stones" have when collated have a name: parallel corpuses.
+These can be very good for deriving when words have subtly different meanings, and what these meanings are in a way that a dictionary cannot.

+This tool is designed to make it easier to search these parallel corpora and do so in a way that allows easy interaction with other tools.

 # Data sources